Nix-Security-WG/nix-security-tracker/README.md

 ```

 Where `sample` is the name of the fixture JSON file.
-Django will look inside the app folders for a fixture folders to match this name.
+Django will look inside the app folders for a fixture to match this name.

 To create (or update) a fixture file: